-Inspired by the mythical imaginary continent of Terra Australis, which was supposed to be formed by the unknown lands of the far South, we found the inspiration to create this new collection.
+Inspired by the mythical imaginary continent of Terra Australis, which was supposed to be formed by the unknown lands of the far South.

 Merino wool from Australia and New Zealand processed in the south of Chile, blue linen yarns, and Alpaca wool from the Altiplano Andean Plateau of Chile are handwoven near the port of Valparaíso to create unique garments inspired by the Patagonian heritage and sheep ranches.